Welcome to our comprehensive guide to the Moselle Valley!

 Stages in Luxembourg

-About 25 kilometres, from Schengen to Wasserbillig, the Moselle marks the border between Luxembourg and Germany.
-The landscape, picturesque to perfection, consists of hillsides covered with vines dotted with villages and small towns.
+The Moselle marks the border between Luxembourg and Germany.
+It is about 25 kilometres long, from Schengen to Wasserbillig.
+The landscape is picturesque to perfection, consisting of hillsides covered with vines dotted with villages and small towns.

 Schengen